c17hawke/tfod-setup/docs/index.md

 ---

-## STEP-7 Paste all content present in utils into research folder
+## STEP-7 Paste all content present in utils into research folder-

 Following are the files and folder present in the utils folder-